kagisearch/kagi-docs/docs/kagi/api/intro/image-proxy-urls.md

 # Image Proxy URLs

-Some API results will contain links to images using our proxy infrastructure, for protecting user privacy from the source image's webserver.
+Some API results will contain links to images using our proxy infrastructure, for protecting user privacy from the source image's web server.

 It will be noted in the object documentation if the URL will be proxied or not.